canonical/k8s-snap/docs/src/snap/explanation/epa.md

--  **Compatibility with Network Functions Virtualization (NFV)**: SR-IOV is widely used in NFV deployments to meet the high-performance networking requirements of virtual network functions (VNFs), such as firewalls, routers, and load balancers.
+-  **Compatibility with Network Functions Virtualization (NFV)**: SR-IOV is widely used in NFV deployments to meet the high-performance networking requirements of virtual network functions (VNFs), such as firewalls, routers and load balancers.
 -  **Reduced Network Latency**: As network packets can bypass the hypervisor's virtual switch, SR-IOV significantly reduces network latency, making it ideal for latency-sensitive applications.

-### Kubernetes considerations
+### Application to Kubernetes

 The architecture for SR-IOV (Single Root I/O Virtualization) in Kubernetes involves several components and configurations to ensure that virtual functions